Rearranged Stochastic Heat Equation: Introduction

 {\bf \textit{Rearranged and reflected equations}}.
-In fact, the presence of the noise raises many subtleties in our construction.
-In particular, one issue is that the rearrangement operation and the Laplacian driving the Stochastic Heat Equation (SHE) do not marry well.
+The presence of the noise raises many subtleties in our construction.
+One particular issue is that the rearrangement operation and the Laplacian driving the Stochastic Heat Equation (SHE) do not marry well.
 Obviously, they do not commute.
-As a result, the smoothing effect of the Laplacian (which is now acting on functions defined on the circle) is weaker when the rearrangement is present.
+As a result, the smoothing effect of the Laplacian (acting on functions on $\bS$) is weaker when the rearrangement is present.
 At least, this is what we observe in our computations.
-Of course, this has a rather dramatic consequence on the choice of the noise.
-One key feature of the SHE is that, after convolution with the heat kernel, the cylindrical white noise driving the SHE gives a true random function.
+This has a rather dramatic consequence on the {choice of the} noise.
+One key feature of the SHE is that after convolution with the heat kernel, the cylindrical white noise driving the SHE gives a true random function.
 When the SHE is rearranged (as we do here), this no longer seems to be the case.
 In order to remedy this problem, we need to colour the noise driving the SHE.
-As well-expected, this has an impact on the smoothing properties of the semigroup generated by the rearranged SHE, but nevertheless we succeed to show that the rate at which the derivative of the semigroup blows up in small time is integrable, as we initially intended.
-It remains an open question whether the same construction can be achieved for the SHE driven by a cylindrical white noise.
+As expected, this impacts the generated semigroup's smoothing properties.
+Nevertheless we succeed to show that the rate at which the derivative of the semigroup {blows up} in small time is integrable, as we initially intended. {It remains} an open question whether the same construction can be achieved for the SHE driven by a cylindrical white noise.